ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 ### Misc

 - Restored timecycles from consoles with improved auto exposure and fixed missing moon at night in "Sunny" weather
-- restored console timecyc gamma bump
+- Restored console timecyc gamma bump
+- Restored Xbox360 contrast slider behavior
 - Fixed glass shards lacking colors
+- Fixed particles flickering in some situations
 - Added an option to restore the auto exposure effect from consoles
 - Restored environment reflection intensity from consoles
 - Added an option to restore the more reflective cars from consoles